johnhooks/daisysp-wasm/NOTES.md

 }
 ```

-It was because I double binding the `precess` method.
+It was because I double binding the `process` method.

+EDIT: This didn't work, if the `AudioProcessorBase` wasn't bound there was a build error.

 ```cpp
 EMSCRIPTEN_BINDINGS(CLASS_AudioProcessor)